 Bridging loans are mainly used for commercial real estate purchases in order to close on a property deal or by the builders to carry on with a project while permit approval is sought.
 Apart from real estate sector, bridging loans is used in venture capital and other corporate finance for various purposes.

-1. Bridging loans in real estate: Bridging loans are quite famous and a common practice amongst property dealers, builders and even amongst individuals who want to buy one property before they could sell the other one.
+Bridging loans are quite famous and a common practice amongst property dealers, builders and even amongst individuals who want to buy one property before they could sell the other one.
 Mainly because it is easier and faster to get approved despite having.
 In a way, it is not very different from a hard money loan.
-Like a hard money loan, bridge loans are obtained on a short-term duration or unusual circumstances.
+Like a hard money loan, Bridge loans are obtained on a short-term duration or unusual circumstances.
 Also, they are availed to deal with the current monetary issue and cannot be used to plan for future.
-Once the main loan is availed, it could be used to repay the bridge loan.
-In terms of real estate, bridge loans for up to 12 months, 2-4 points may be charged and loan to value (LTV) ratios does not exceed 65% for commercial properties and 80% for residential property, which is also based on the appraised value of the property in the picture.
+Once the main loan is availed, it could be used to repay the Bridge loans.
+In terms of real estate, Bridge loans for up to 12 months, 2-4 points may be charged and loan to value (LTV) ratios does not exceed 65% for commercial properties and 80% for residential property, which is also based on the appraised value of the property in the picture.
 Various examples where bridging loans come handy in real-estate sectors are:

 Bridging loans carry a higher interest rate as compared to a conventional loan and it typically comes with arrangement fees of 1 percent of the sum advanced, plus interest of about 1 percent a month.
-A bridge loan is typically good for a six month period, but it can extend up to 12 months.
-Most of the bridge loans carry an interest rate roughly 2% above the average fixed rate product and come with equally high closing costs.
+A Bridge loans is typically good for a six month period, but it can extend up to 12 months.
+Most of the Bridge loans carry an interest rate roughly 2% above the average fixed rate product and come with equally high closing costs.

 There is various interest rate of bridging loans depending on the amount you are applying for.
 For example: